 Get Help Understanding Member Benefits & Services Watch Videos »

-Asthma is a condition that affects the air passages (or airways) leading into your lungs and can make it hard for you to breathe.
-It can also make you cough a lot.
-Asthma breathing problems often come and go.
+Asthma is a condition that affects the airways that lead into your lungs.
+It can make it hard for you to breathe.
+Asthma can also make you cough a lot.
 Some people with asthma only have symptoms once in a while.
 Other people have symptoms every day.
-While asthma can’t be cured, you can work with your health care provider to control your asthma.
+While asthma can’t be cured, you can work with your Primary Care Provider to control your asthma.

 Depression is more than just feeling down or having a bad day.
-When a sad mood lasts for a long time and interferes with normal, everyday functioning, you may be depressed.
-Many helpful treatments for depression are available.
-Treatment for depression can help reduce symptoms and shorten how long the depression lasts.
-Treatment can include getting therapy and/or taking medications.
-Your doctor or a qualified mental health professional can help you determine what treatment is best for you.
+When a sad mood lasts for a long time and affects your normal, everyday actions, you may be depressed.
+You can get many helpful treatments for depression.
+Treatment can help reduce symptoms and shorten how long the depression lasts.
+Treatment can look like getting therapy and/or taking medicine.
+Your PCP or a mental health professional can help you decide what will help you the most.

-Diabetes is a chronic health condition that affects how your body turns food into energy.
-But by taking action, you can live a healthy life and help prevent the complications of diabetes.
+Diabetes affects how your body turns food into energy.
+With diabetes, your body either does not make enough insulin or can’t use it as well as it should.
 The best way to take care of yourself when you have diabetes is to work with your health care team to keep your blood sugar, blood pressure, and cholesterol levels in a healthy range.
 You can do this through eating healthy foods, losing weight, staying active, and taking medicine as prescribed.

-The term “heart disease” refers to several types of heart conditions.
-In the United States, the most common type of heart disease is coronary artery disease (CAD), which can lead to heart attack.
-You can greatly reduce your risk for heart disease by choosing healthy foods and drinks, keeping a healthy weight, staying active, and not smoking.
+The term “heart disease” refers to many types of heart conditions.
+In the United States, the most common type of heart disease is coronary artery disease (CAD).
+CAD can lead to heart attack.
+You can lower your risk for heart disease by choosing healthy foods and drinks, keeping a healthy weight, staying active, and not smoking.
 In some cases, you can lower your risk with medicine.

 Hepatitis C is a liver infection caused by the hepatitis C virus (HCV).
 Hepatitis C can range from a mild illness lasting a few weeks to a serious, long-term illness.
-Chronic hepatitis C can be a lifelong infection if left untreated.
-Chronic hepatitis C can cause serious health problems, including liver damage, cirrhosis (scarring of the liver), liver cancer, and even death.
+Chronic hepatitis C can be a lifelong infection if it is not treated.
+Chronic hepatitis C can cause serious health problems, such as liver damage, cirrhosis (scarring of the liver), liver cancer, and even death.
 Getting tested for hepatitis C is important, because treatments can cure most people with hepatitis C in 8 to 12 weeks.